-Born Malik Isaac Taylor, rapper Phife Dawg, a member of the legendary rap group, A Tribe Called Quest, musical ability will live on long after his death.
+Born Malik Isaac Taylor, rapper Phife Dawg, a member of the legendary rap group, A Tribe Called Quest, musical ability continues to live on long after his death.

 Taylor, known as ATCQ’s cocky, high-pitched MC, died in 2016 from diabetes complications.
 The rapper/producer spoke about his condition in his music, famously referring to himself as the “funky diabetic” in the group’s song “Oh My God.”